Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - __Instantiation__ is the process when memory is allocated for an object.
 - This is what the new keyword is doing.
 - A reference to the object that was created is returned from the new keyword.
-- __Declration__ is the process when you state to the program that there will be an object of a certain type existing and what the name of that object will be.
+- __Declaration__ is the process when you state to the program that there will be an object of a certain type existing and what the name of that object will be.

 ## Final modifier?

 - Final modifiers - once declared cannot be modified.
-A blank final variable in Java is a final variable that is not initialized during declaration.
+- A blank final variable in Java is a final variable that is not initialized during declaration.
     - final Classes- A final class cannot have subclasses.
     - final Variables- A final variable cannot be changed once it is initialized.
     - final Methods- A final method cannot be overridden by subclasses.